 This pairing is not quite as open sounding as the V5, perhaps a little darker but it does add some nice depth to the EN700 PRO’s staging.
 It does have a bit more of a planted low-end than the V5 or the HA-2SE with tips 2 without muddying up the sound which I quite like.

-Again, I wouldn’t bother with the A5 bass boost if you are using tip 2 which tend to make everything a bit too boomy and unbalanced sounding.
+Again, I wouldn’t bother with the A5 bass boost if you are using tip 2 which tends to make everything a bit too boomy and unbalanced sounding.

 AAW Nebula One